 Experience requirements may involve types of experience where candidates apply specific skills, e.g. “extensive experience programming with PHP.”
 Experience requirements might include working with a specific population or in a specific industry or employment sector, e.g. counseling experience with battered or abused women, or advising experience in a college setting.
 Requirements might also mention a combination of skills and a knowledge base that the employer is seeking, e.g. application of mechanical engineering designs to power systems.

 Experience requirements may refer to a number of years of experience either in a general way or in a specific role, e.g. five or more years of career counseling experience, or three years of accounting experience working for a financial institution.

 Some positions will require applicants to have a certain level of education.
 For example, the job may require a high school diploma, a college degree, or a graduate degree.
 The employer will list the educational requirements for the job in the job posting.
 In some cases, related work experience, known as equivalent experience, may be substituted for some or all of the educational requirements.

 What do you do, though, if you don’t have all the educational requirements for a job?
 If your educational background is a close match for the job and if you have employment, volunteer, internship, or learning experiences that would support your application, it’s worth taking the time to apply.
 If it’s obviously a stretch – the job requires a Ph.D., for example, and you have an undergraduate degree – don’t waste the employer’s time or your own by applying.

 Matching Your Qualifications to the Job Requirements

-Should You Apply if You Don’t Have All the Job Requirements?
+Applying if You Don’t Have All the Job Requirements

 Even though a qualification might be listed as a requirement, you should still consider applying for attractive positions if you possess most, but not all, of the requirements.
 Often, job listings include a long list of requirements, some of which are much more important to the job than others.